GammaRay99/CTF-WRITEUPS/FCSC2023/pwn/may_the_forth/README.md

 ```
 -> print 4 bytes at `dict`+0.
 Now I'll be honest, I still don't understand what the dict is, it seems to be something stocking words (equivalent of functions in forth) but I'm really not sure.

 As we can see in `tell.patch`, there is no check that `offset` is in range of the dict.
-Sooo we can read the content of any memory address as long as we know the offset between the target address and the dict address.
+Sooo we can read the content of **any memory address** as long as we know the **offset between the target address and the dict address**.

 ## 🧙🏼‍♂️ - Exploiting